dimagi/open-source/docs/common_categories.rst

 Process
 ~~~~~~~
-A PR which is used as part of a defined process defined by the project such as deployment.
+A PR which is made as part of a structured process defined by the project, like a version bump during deployment.

 Reviewers are responsible for ensuring that the PR is compliant with the project process.